dapplets/swarm-search/README.md

 A1: An Uploader (user) attaches a file to the Swarm Gateway and fills out the manifest form for indexing.

-A2: Swarm Gateway sends a file to Bee node
+A2: Swarm Gateway sends a file to Bee node.

-A3: Bee node returns a swarm reference hash
+A3: Bee node returns a swarm reference hash.

 A4: The Indexer Dapplet intercepts the uploaded file and swarm reference.

-A5: The Indexer Dapplet sends file, reference and metadata to the Search Backend
+A5: The Indexer Dapplet sends file, reference and metadata to the Search Backend.

-A6: Search API retranslates the query to Elasticsearch
+A6: Search API retranslates the query to Elasticsearch.

 ### B: File searching